 - 1. Read project manual and 4-H information carefully and complete required charts and activities as explained in each manual (Chose one (1) from each section.) - 2.
-The 4-H member cannot construct clothing items for this project.
-Self-constructed items can be used as accessories for beginner and intermediate levels. - 3.
-Judging will be based on three segments: - 1.
-Completed Notebook 60% - 2.
-Interview 10% - 3.
-Garment(s) on the 4-Her 30% - 4.
 Garments are modeled for the judges as part of project scoring.
-Garments must be modeled again at the public review at the fairgrounds or the 4-H member will forfeit any special awards (champion, etc.) unless illness prohibits participation. - 5.
+Garments must be modeled again at the public review at the fairgrounds or the 4-H member will forfeit any special awards (champion, etc.) unless illness prohibits participation. - 3.
 Garments of the champion of each division may be displayed at the fair at the discretion of the 4-H member.
 Champion and Reserve Champion garments must stay for display at the fair.